ae-dschorsaanjo/lipu-lili-pi-toki-pona/nasin pi jan Sotan.md

 __ke/oke__
 It is not an official word and should not be used in any kind of use, though it is handy in speech.
 See more: [oke](#oke).
+This word (_ke_) is not my creation, only the alternate form (_oke_) and its modified/extended meanings are!
+The (extended) meanings are listed only for the sake of completeness.
 `mod` normal, usual, well enough
 `int` okay! fine!
 `now` lon, pona